beet-software/dorm/docs/docs/apply/use-mysql.md

 ## Observe transaction use inside operations

-The current MySQL implementation uses a connection transaction internally for `patch`, `putAll`, and `pushAll`.
-The public framework does not expose a general transaction object or transaction callback API.
+The current MySQL implementation uses a connection transaction internally for `patch`, `putAll`, and `pushAll`. `TransactionalDorm` also exposes a callback for composing multiple repository operations on the same connection.

 This internal behavior does not change the repository method signatures.
 Handle connection and database errors around the repository call: